 After completing this 14 day long course, cadets earn the title of Military Mountaineer.
 Training lasts 14 hrs each day for the entire course and cadets learn how to effectively perform small unit tactics in a mountainous terrain and is taught by some of the top Mountaineer’s in the world.

-Battle cold and conquer mountains at the Northern Warfare Training Center, Fort Wainright, Alaska.
+Battle cold and conquer mountains at the Northern Warfare Training Center, Fort Wainwright, Alaska.
 Learn basic Mountaineering in one of the most visually appealing places on earth.

 The ROTC Leader Development and Assessment Course (LDAC) or operation WARRIOR FORGE is the most important training event for an Army ROTC cadet.
 The 29-day training event incorporates a wide range of subjects designed to develop and evaluate leadership ability.
 The challenges are rigorous and demanding, both mentally and physically.
 WARRIOR FORGE tests intelligence, common sense, ingenuity and stamina.
 These challenges provide a new perspective on an individual’s ability to perform exacting tasks and to make difficult decisions in demanding situations.